 About 200 kids per day will have access to the community Growing Dome, about 60% of which are at-risk kids.
 They will not only learn about sustainable agriculture, but it will also give them access to a fresh organic meal.

 The project was originally spearheaded by Mary Nash Beaupre before her death but was continued on by her family, the local community and community garden grants.
-The construction of this greenhouse was featured on Waterville’s local TV station WABI in Sept.
-2017, and the 42-foot Growing Dome was officially opened on May 2018.
+The construction of this greenhouse by the Boys and Girls Clubs and YMCA of Greater Waterville at the Alfond Youth Center was featured on Waterville’s local TV station WABI in September 2017, and the 42-foot Growing Dome was officially opened 1n May 2018.